View Old Updates

 The Mushroom Kingdom's Choice offers the viewing public to select a houseguest to receive a special opportunity not available to other houseguests; voting is done through the TMK-TV website.
 Thought houseguests do not actively compete for the reward, it is essentially a reward based on viewers' opinions of the houseguest.
 The Mushroom Kingdom's Choice contests typically begin midway through a season and new contests are repeated weekly through the end of the season.
 Previous contests have allowed houseguests to take a mobile phone call to family, to have a walk-on-role in other TMK-TV shows, and to conduct an internet chat with fans.
 They also sometimes vote a previous evicted houseguest back into the house.

-Back to Superstar Season Six Main
+Back to Superstar Main